GOAT: A Training Framework for Goal-Oriented Agent with Tools

 \textbf{Sampling Connected API Sequences} \ \ As illustrated in \cref{fig:data_construction}a, we begin by extracting all possible \textit{connected} subgraphs from $G$, with up to $L=4$ nodes, each of which serves as the basis of a task instance.
 If the subgraph contains cycles, we randomly break edges, producing an acyclic structure.
 The resulting acyclic multidigraph is then topologically sorted to produce an execution order $(n_{k_1}, n_{k_2},\dots,n_{k_L})$ where $k_l$ represents the $l$-th node index among the $L$ nodes.
 This guarantees that APIs are invoked in a dependency-respecting sequence, forming a valid workflow.

-\textbf{API Call and Sub-Query Generation} \ \ Following the predetermined sequence, each $n_{k_\ell}$ is instantiated into an API call $c_{k_\ell}$ by filling the required input arguments (\cref{api call sequence generation prompt}).
-For each parameter, there are two cases: (i) when the subgraph contains an edge leading to it, where the argument should be obtained from the output $o_{k_m}$ of a prior API $(m<\ell)$, and (ii) when no such edge exists.
-In the latter case, the LLM refers to the function’s specification in $\text{doc}(n_{k_\ell})$ to synthesize a plausible value.
-In the former case, the result $o_{k_m}$ is provided, and the LLM extracts appropriate fields to populate the argument.
+\textbf{API Call and Sub-Query Generation} \ \ Following the predetermined sequence, each $n_{k_\ell}$ is instantiated as an API call $c_{k_\ell}$ by filling the input arguments (Appendix~\ref{api call sequence generation prompt}).
+For each argument, the LLM either (i) extracts a value from the output $o_{k_m}$ of a preceding API call $(m < \ell)$ when a dependency edge exists, or (ii) synthesizes a plausible value from the function specification $\text{doc}(n_{k_\ell})$ otherwise.
 Since outputs are often complex and nested, non-trivial reasoning over the execution context is required; here, we prompt the LLM with the justification produced during the second filtering stage (\cref{subsec:graph_construction}) to guide correct value selection.
 Once all arguments are filled, the API call is executed to obtain $o_{k_\ell}$.
-Alongside each API call, we generate a natural-language sub-query $s_{k_\ell}$ that explicitly corresponds to the operation performed by $c_{k_\ell}$.
-This is constructed based on the API specification, the concrete arguments in API call $c_{k_\ell}$, and the execution context, ensuring that each sub-query reflects both the function being invoked and its role in the overall task flow (\cref{subinstruction generation prompt}).
-By iteratively applying this process through the ordered sequence, we construct the full trajectory of call units $\{(s, c, o)\}$, where each element is grounded in real execution and contributes to a coherent, goal-oriented task.
-This process is depicted in Figure~\ref{fig:data_construction}b.
+Alongside each API call, we generate a natural-language sub-query $s_{k_\ell}$ that reflects the operation performed by $c_{k_\ell}$.
+This sub-query is constructed from the API specification, instantiated arguments, and execution context, ensuring alignment with both the invoked function and its role in the overall task flow (Appendix~\ref{subinstruction generation prompt}).
+Applying this procedure iteratively over the ordered sequence yields a complete execution trajectory $\{(s, c, o)\}$ grounded in real API execution (\cref{fig:data_construction}b).